-3.10.
+- 3.10.
 For Emission Point AA-003, the facility is subject to and shall comply with all applicable conditions of Standards of Performance for Crude Oil and Natural Gas Facilities for which Construction, Modification or Reconstruction Commenced After September 18, 2015.
 AA-003 is the collection of fugitive emissions components from equipment leaks at a well site.
 All oil storage tanks and water storage tanks will have potential emissions less than 6 tpy when considering the flare as a permitted control device; therefore, Subpart OOOOa is not applicable to any storage tank.
-(Ref.: §60.5365a(e) and (i))

-3.11.
-For Emission Point AA-003, the permittee must monitor all fugitive emission components.
-The permittee must repair all sources of fugitive emissions, keep records and report to remain in compliance with Subpart OOOOa.
-For the purposes of Subpart OOOOa, fugitive emissions are defined as: Any visible emission from a fugitive emissions component observed using optical gas imagining or an instrument reading of 500 ppm or greater using Method 21.
+(Ref.: 40 CFR Part 60.5365a(e) and (i), Subpart OOOOa) - 3.11.
+For Emission Point AA-002, the permittee shall demonstrate compliance with Subpart OOOOa by monitoring all fugitive emission components, as defined in 40 CFR Part 60.5430a.
+For the purposes of this condition along with Conditions 3.12, 3.13, and 3.14, fugitive emissions are defined as: Any visible emission from a fugitive emissions component observed using optical gas imaging or an instrument reading of 500 parts per million (ppm) or greater using EPA Method 21 Volatile Organic Compound Leaks (Method 21).

-The permittee must develop an emissions monitoring plan that covers the collection of fugitive emissions components at the well site within each company-defined area in accordance with paragraphs (c) and (d) of §60.5397a.
+The permittee shall develop an emissions monitoring plan that covers the collection of fugitive emissions components within each company-defined area.
+This monitoring plan shall include the information and elements specified in paragraphs (a) through (j) below: